-Products and Services should be carefully examined.
+Products and services should be carefully examined.
 What are the key aspects to the business?
 A dominant product line or lines?
 A key customer contract?
 Each business will have its own priorities, and these are what the BCP should prioritise to protect the business.

-Once the products and services have been assessed and a list of priorities made, we need to determine the Maximum Tolerable Period of Disruption (MTPD) – this how long the business has to restore services to its customers before they might be expected to go elsewhere.
+Once the products and services have been assessed and a list of priorities made, we need to determine the Maximum Tolerable Period of Disruption (MTPD) – this is how long the business has to restore services to its customers before they might be expected to go elsewhere.
 From this, we can set a recovery time objective – a period for retrieval before the MTPD expires.

-The third stage is to consider the Processes needed to provide the prioritised Products and Services which were previously examined.
+The third stage is to consider the processes needed to provide the prioritised products and services which were previously examined.

-Following directly on from this, we need to identify the Activities required to provide the processes for the recognised priorities.
-This will entail making a list of the staff and resources, equipment, utilities, raw materials etc that the Processes require, to support recovery by the set Recovery Time Objective.
+Following directly on from this, we need to identify the activities required to provide the processes for the recognised priorities.
+This will entail making a list of the staff and resources, equipment, utilities, raw materials etc that the processes require, to support recovery by the set recovery time objective.

 Back to the question: this is where we start…

-The BCP is built around the findings and priorities of the Business Impact Analysis, and should provide a concise, relevant and usable plan, to protect against issues from happening in the first place, assist in managing an incident if one does occur, and focus the activity afterwards to protect service to the business’s customers as far as is possible.
+The BCP is built around the findings and priorities of the Business Impact Analysis, and should provide a concise, relevant and usable plan, to protect against issues from happening in the first place, assist in managing an incident if one does occur, and focus the activity afterwards to protect service to the business’ customers as far as is possible.